 - Save a few strawberries to place on top of the cake just before baking.

 Place the batter in the cake pan and bake as directed.

 - Spread the batter evenly into the prepared pan.

 - Then, press a few strawberry pieces into the top of the batter.
 It doesn't have to be neat.
 Just scatter them about.

 - Bake the cake for about 40 minutes.
 The top should be lightly golden brown.
 A toothpick inserted into the center should come out with only a few moist crumbs attached.

 Step 6: Cool and garnish

-Cool the cake in the pan for 10 minutes then transfer it to a wire rack to cool completely.
+- Cool the cake in the pan for 10 minutes.
+Then, transfer it to a wire rack to cool completely.

-Yes!
-This fresh strawberry cake can be frozen for up to 3 months.
+To freeze: This fresh strawberry cake can be frozen for up to 3 months.
 Wrap it tightly in plastic wrap and place it in a large zip-top bag.